infinitered/redpotion/README.md

 ## Contributing

+0. Create an issue in GitHub to make sure your PR will be accepted.
 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)